 The goal of a starting point is not merely to begin reading but to establish a method that will sustain reading for years.
 The best first book is the one that teaches you how to read the next one.

-Book-by-Book study — sometimes called canonical study or sequential study — works through a single biblical book from beginning to end, attending to its literary structure, historical context, and theological argument as a unified whole.
-This approach is the foundation of most serious Bible study curricula, from seminary exegesis courses to Jen Wilkin's inductive[^1] study guides for lay readers.
+Book-by-Book study — sometimes called canonical study (reading books in the order they appear in Scripture) or sequential study — works through a single biblical book from beginning to end, paying attention to its structure, historical background, and central message as a unified whole.
+This approach is the foundation of most serious Bible study curricula, from seminary exegesis courses (courses that teach how to draw meaning out of a text) to Jen Wilkin's inductive[1] study guides for lay readers.

 The primary strength of Book-by-Book study is that it respects the integrity of the biblical text.
 Each book of the Bible was written as a coherent literary unit — not as a collection of quotable verses — and reading it as such produces a qualitatively different understanding than reading isolated passages.
 When you read the entire Gospel of John, you understand that the healing of the blind man in chapter 9 is not merely a miracle story but a theological statement about the nature of sight and blindness that has been building since the prologue.
 That connection is invisible if you read only chapter 9.